atomia/sample-plugins/AutomationServer/SDK/ReadMe.md

 ﻿Automation server plugin SDK

+*Note: This is currently only tested on Windows-7, if you are using anything else you are treading new ground*

 1. Be sure you have .NET Framework 4.0 installed - you can download it from http://msdn.microsoft.com/en-us/netframework/aa569263

 2. Be sure you have installed IIS with support for .net and asp